 Prevent Holiday Theft

-Protect your home and belongings from break-ins, burglaries and other theft during the holidays.
+Protect your home and belongings from break-ins, burglaries and other thefts during the holidays.

 While You’re Away

 A quiet house is a prime target for thieves.
-Be careful to avoid advertising when you’re away from home — even just for a few hours.
-Never leave a note on the door announcing when you plan to return, or post your travel plans on social media.
-If you expect packages to arrive while you’re gone, have a trusted neighbor collect them for safekeeping.
-Or ask the courier to deliver the boxes straight to the neighbor’s house.
+Be careful to avoid advertising that you’re away from home—even if just for a few hours.
+Never post your travel plans on social media or leave a note on the door announcing when you plan to return.
+If you expect packages to arrive while you’re gone, have a trusted neighbor collect them for safekeeping, or ask the courier to deliver the boxes straight to the neighbor’s house.

 While You’re Home

 Leaving expensive gifts or evidence of big purchases in plain sight can tip off thieves about the valuables inside your home.
 Close your window shades, or remove valuable items—wrapped and unwrapped—from an outsider’s view.
 Also, break down boxes for big-ticket gifts, and on garbage day place them inside your trash can or recycle bin rather than on the curb.